SamsyTheUnicorn/samsytheunicorn.github.io/licentia-combat.md

 ## FINISHING TOUCHES

+### Synthesis

+Launch Synthesis and disable SynCGOStavesPatcher under the Synthesis0 group.
+Click on the tree icon to create a new group titled Combat3.
+Click on the GitHub Repo icon to search for patchers in repositories.
+Add SpeedandReachFixes, FrostSpellsNoStaminaDamage, and SynWeaponKeywords to the Combat3 group.
+Run Synthesis with all the groups enabled. <br>
+Exit Synthesis and move the contents of the MO2 Overwrite to a new mod.
+Enable all of your Synthesis plugins and launch SSEEdit with <i>Synthesis0.esp</i>, <i>Synthesis1.esp</i>, <i>Undies2.esp</i>, and <i>Combat3.esp</i> enabled.
+Open the File Header of each mod and change the Record Flags to ESL, when done, press Ctrl+S to save the plugins.
+In the Messages tab, confirm all plugins respond with "Queued renaming".

+### Nemesis

+Launch Nemesis, make sure you have the following options enabled:

+- Archery Gameplay Overhaul SE
+- MageLock
+- TUDM Attack Cancel
+- Dragon Priest Fix - Behaviour Overhaul
+- Payload Interpreter
+- Impactful Blocking
+- Flinching Animations
+- Hellblade - Timed Block
+- Animated Jump Attack
+- BashBehaviorsOverhaul
+- Retimed Hit Frame
+- SkySA
+- Crouch Sliding
+- AnimatedShouts
+- The Ultimate Dodge Mod
+- Ultimate Combat Creature Compatibility

+Update the engine, then relaunch Nemesis before hitting the big Launch Nemesis Behavior Engine button.
+If you receive an error immediately, make sure there is an exception set up for the Licentia folder in your antivirus and that you are running MO2 as an Administrator.
+If you receive an error about a 32bit hkx file detected, then you have installed a Legendary Edition poser mod, remove it and then re-run Nemesis.

+### Mod Configuration Menu

 #### THANK YOU

 To Curly#1759, and bingus the cat#6580 for helping find and fix Combat and Animation mods.